Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 A welcome packet can neatly contain all of the information you’ve gathered from the onboarding questionnaire and the other steps in this process.

-This document includes all the relevant information a client needs to know in one handy place.
+This document includes all the relevant information a client needs in one place.

-It also provides a reference for you and your team to reflect on the client’s expectations and any logistics you’ve agreed on during the onboarding process.
+It also serves as a reference for you and your team to review the client’s expectations and the logistics you agreed on during onboarding.

-Feel free to mix up the medium here: 69% of people say that they feel more video should be used in the onboarding process.
+Feel free to use a different medium here.
+In 2026, 69% of people say that they feel more video should be used in the onboarding process.

 You should include information like: